Rickcau/BackupOneDrive/README.md

 ## Summary
 Recently, I lost access to my personal email as a result of my M365 subscription expiring and my Personal OneDrive filling up.
 I was a bit frustrated by this so I started pundering the idea of how best to deal with this.

+   1. Impliment a 3-2-1 backup strategy for my OneDrive data.
-   1. Simply make sure my M365 subscription never expires and I never exceed the 6TB that my yearly plan gives me.
+   2. Simply make sure my M365 subscription never expires and I never exceed the 6TB that my yearly plan gives me.
-   2. I could simply come up with a way to backup all my data to another location i.e. to a NAS on my Home Network!
+   3. Come up with a way to backup all my OneDrive data to another location i.e. to a NAS on my Home Network, not 100% 3-2-1, but once I have this, I could move to a 3-2-1 very easy.

-I had recently redesigned my Home Network and at the same time I built a new server for Proxmox and TrueNAS with close to 40TB of storage so I can play with all sorts of Tech on my Home Network.
-Since I can serve up NFS and SMB shares using TrueNAS, I decided to impliment a solution that allows me to backup my OneDrive to my TrueNAS.
-Of course I could write some code to do this, but why do that if the problem has already been solved.
+I had recently redesigned my Home Network and at the same time I built a new server for Proxmox and TrueNAS with close to 40TB of storage.
+Since I can serve up NFS and SMB shares using TrueNAS, I decided to impliment a solution that allows me to backup my OneDrive to a TrueNAS Dataset.
+Of course I could write some code to do this, but why do that if the problem has already been solved?

-This is when I came across an Open Source solution call [RClone](https://rclone.org/).
-RClone is a very powerful command line tool that can be used for all sorts of things.
-You can use it to mount your OneDrive to a local folder in Linux just like using the OneDrive Client on Windows.
+This is when I came across an Open Source solution called [RClone](https://rclone.org/).
+RClone is a very powerful command line tool that can be used for all sorts of things and it can be used on Linux and Windows.
+You can use it to mount your OneDrive to a local folder in Linux just like using the OneDrive Client on Windows and have the folders synced.
 But, this is not what I wanted to do.
 I simply want to have a tool that runs on a schedule that copies all my OneDrive data to a backup.

 ## What are the step for this?
 First, this is super simple and since my Proxmox and TrueNAS are Linux Based I will doing this on Linux.